Skip to content

 3. Lack of "Proof of Funds"

-This is an old rule that is being enforced randomly but strictly in 2026, especially at Suvarnabhumi and Don Mueang airports.
+You must carry 20,000 THB (~$600 USD) in cash per person, or 40,000 THB per family.
+Bank app screenshots do not count.
+This old rule is being enforced randomly but strictly in 2026, especially at Suvarnabhumi and Don Mueang airports.

 What Happens If You Don’t Have Cash